Ludlow Massacre: Background

-Colorado has good mining laws and such that ought to afford protection to the miners as to safety in the mine if they were enforced, yet in this State the percentage of fatalities is larger than any other, showing there is undoubtedly something wrong in reference to the management of its coal mines.

-Miners were generally paid according to tonnage of coal produced, while so-called "dead work", such as shoring up unstable roofs, was often unpaid.
-The tonnage system drove many poor and ambitious colliers to gamble with their lives by neglecting precautions and taking on risk, with consequences that were often fatal.Between 1884 and 1912 mining accidents claimed the lives of more than 1,700 in Colorado.
-In 1913 alone 110 men died in mine-related accidents.
+Miners were generally paid according to tonnage of coal produced, but so-called "dead work", such as shoring up unstable roofs, was often unpaid.
+The tonnage system drove many poor and ambitious colliers to gamble with their lives by neglecting precautions and taking on risk, often with fatal consequences.
+Between 1884 and 1912, mining accidents killed more than 1,700 in Colorado.
+In 1913 alone, 110 men died in mine-related accidents.

 Colliers had little opportunity to air their grievances.
 Many resided in company towns, in which all land, real estate, and amenities were owned by the mine operator, and which were expressly designed to inculcate loyalty and squelch dissent.
 Welfare capitalists believed that anger and unrest among the workers could be placated by raising colliers' standard of living, while subsuming it under company management.
 Company towns indeed brought tangible improvements to many colliers' lives, including larger houses, better medical care, and broader access to education.
 But owning the towns gave companies considerable control over all aspects of workers' lives, and they did not always use this power to augment public welfare.
 Historian Philip S. Foner has described company towns as "feudal domain[s], with the company acting as lord and master. ...
 The 'law' consisted of the company rules.
 Curfews were imposed.
 Company guards—brutal thugs armed with machine guns and rifles loaded with soft-point bullets—would not admit any 'suspicious' stranger into the camp and would not permit any miner to leave."
 Miners who came into conflict with the company were often summarily evicted from their homes.

 Frustrated by working conditions they found unsafe and unjust, colliers increasingly turned to unions.
 Nationwide, organized mines boasted 40% fewer fatalities than nonunion mines.
 Colorado miners repeatedly attempted to unionize after the state's first strike in 1883.
 The Western Federation of Miners organized primarily hard-rock miners in the gold and silver camps during the 1890s.

 Beginning in 1900, the United Mine Workers of America began organizing coal miners in the western states, including southern Colorado.
 The union decided to focus on the Colorado Fuel & Iron Company because of its harsh management tactics under the conservative and distant Rockefellers and other investors.
 To break or prevent strikes, the coal companies hired strike breakers, mainly from Mexico and southern and eastern Europe.
 The Colorado Fuel & Iron Company mixed immigrants of different nationalities in the mines to discourage communication that might lead to organization.

 Strike

-Despite attempts to suppress union activity, the United Mine Workers of America secretly continued its unionization efforts in the years leading up to 1913.
+Suffering attempts to suppress union activity, the United Mine Workers of America secretly continued its unionization efforts in the years leading up to 1913.
 Eventually, the union presented a list of seven demands: